 During the 2009 - 2010 term, non-employee directors received an annual retainer of \$200,000, consisting of \$80,000 in cash and restricted stock units with a value of \$120,000 under the USEC Inc. 2009 Equity Incentive Plan.
 These restricted stock units will vest one year from the date of grant, however, vesting is accelerated upon (1) the director attaining eligibility for retirement (defined below), (2) termination of the director's service by reason of death or disability, or (3) a change in control.
 No separate meeting fees are paid.
 The Chairman of the Board receives an annual chairman's fee of \$100,000 in cash in connection with his duties as Chairman of the Board.
-The chairman of the Audit and Finance Committee receives an annual chairman's fee of \$20,000 in cash, the chairman of the Compensation Committee receives an annual chairman's fee of \$10,000 in cash, and the chairman of each other committee receives an annual chairman's fee of \$10,000 in cash, and the chairman of each other committee receives an annual chairman's fee of \$10,000 in cash.
-Directors have the option to receive their cash fees in restricted stock units will receive an incentive payment of restricted stock units equal to 20% of the portion of the cash fees that the director elects to take in restricted stock units in lieu of cash.
+The chairman of the Audit and Finance Committee receives an annual chairman's fee of \$20,000 in cash, the chairman of the Compensation Committee receives an annual chairman's fee of \$10,000 in cash, and the chairman of each other committee receives an annual chairman's fee of \$7,500 in cash.
+Directors have the option to receive their cash fees in restricted stock units.
+A director who elects to receive their cash fees in restricted stock units will receive an incentive payment of restricted stock units equal to 20% of the portion of the cash fees that the director elects to take in restricted stock units in lieu of cash.
 These incentive restricted stock units will vest in equal annual installments over three years from the date of grant, however, vesting is accelerated upon (1) the director attaining eligibility for retirement, (2) termination of the director's service by reason of death or disability, or (3) a change in control.
 All fees are payable at the beginning of the term.
 Settlement of restricted stock units granted to non-employee directors is made in shares of USEC stock upon the director's retirement or other end of service.
 All non-employee directors are reimbursed for any reasonable expenses incurred in connection with their duties as directors of the Company.